FireflyStars/url-shortener/README.md

 ## POST REST API endpoint
 - api/shortened-url
-- it must take "destination" field as required property of request body.
+- It must take "destination" field as required property of request body.
-- if the "destination" field is not set or value is not invalid, it will show error response with reason
+- If the "destination" field is not set or value is invalid, it will show error response with reason
 ## Expected json response on success:

 {\